oatlog/oatlog/doc/report/main.typ

 How canonicalization on the theory is implemented is shown in @figure_canonicalize_impl.
 First, we insert all of delta into the relations using `update_insert`.
 Then, we call `update` on each relation, which triggers unifications.
-`update` is called until we reach a fixpoint, meaning that no more unifications are triggered.
+`update` is called until we reach a fixed point, meaning that no more unifications are triggered.
 Then, to reconstruct the indexes, we call `update_finalize` on all the relations.

 The generated implementations of `update_insert`, `update` and `update_finalize` is shown in @figure_relation_update_insert_impl, @figure_relation_update_impl and @figure_relation_update_finalize_impl.